 - conducted an independent living skills assessment under Tex.
 Fam.
-Code § 264.121(a-3); - addressed the goals identified in the child's permanency plan, including the child's housing plan, and the results of the ILS assessment;

-- provided a youth 16 years and older with the documents and information listed in Tex.
+Code § 264.121(a-3); - addressed the goals identified in the child's permanency plan, including the child's housing plan, and the results of the ILS assessment; - provided a youth 16 years and older with the documents and information listed in Tex.
 Fam.
 Code § 264.121(e); and - provided a youth who is 18 years or has had the disabilities of minority removed, the documents and information listed in Tex.
 Fam.
 Code § 264.121(e-1).
 Tex.
 Fam.
-Code § 263.306(a-1)(5); - if the child is 14 years of age or older, whether services that are needed to assist the child in transitioning from substitute care to independent living are available in the child's community; - whether the child is receiving appropriate medical care and has been provided the opportunity, in a developmentally appropriate manner, to express the child's opinion on any medical care provided; - o for a child receiving psychotropic medication, whether the child: - has been provided appropriate non-pharmacological interventions, therapies, or strategies to meet the child's needs; or - has been seen by the prescribing physician, physician assistant, or advanced practice nurse at least once every 90 days; - whether an education decision-maker for the child has been identified, the child's education needs and goals have been identified and addressed, and there are major changes in the child's school performance or there have been serious disciplinary events; - o for a child for whom DFPS has been named managing conservator in a final order that does not include termination of parental rights, whether to order DFPS to provide services to a parent for not more than six months after the date of the Permanency Hearing if: - the child has not been placed with a relative or other individual, including a foster parent, who is seeking permanent managing conservatorship of the child; and - the court determines that further efforts at reunification with a parent are: - in the best interest of the child; and - likely to result in the child's safe return to the child's parent; and - whether DFPS has identified a family or other caring adult who made a permanent commitment to the child.
+Code § 263.306(a-1)(5); - if the child is 14 years of age or older, whether services that are needed to assist the child in transitioning from substitute care to independent living are available in the child's community; - whether the child is receiving appropriate medical care and has been provided the opportunity, in a developmentally appropriate manner, to express the child's opinion on any medical care provided; - for a child receiving psychotropic medication, whether the child: - has been provided appropriate non-pharmacological interventions, therapies, or strategies to meet the child's needs; or - has been seen by the prescribing physician, physician assistant, or advanced practice nurse at least once every 90 days; - whether an education decision-maker for the child has been identified, the child's education needs and goals have been identified and addressed, and there are major changes in the child's school performance or there have been serious disciplinary events; - o for a child for whom DFPS has been named managing conservator in a final order that does not include termination of parental rights, whether to order DFPS to provide services to a parent for not more than six months after the date of the Permanency Hearing if:

+- the child has not been placed with a relative or other individual, including a foster parent, who is seeking permanent managing conservatorship of the child; and - the court determines that further efforts at reunification with a parent are: - in the best interest of the child; and - likely to result in the child's safe return to the child's parent; and - o whether DFPS has identified a family or other caring adult who made a permanent commitment to the child.
 Tex.
 Fam.
-Code § 263.5031.
+Code § 263.5031. - The court shall inquire from all parties whether the child has had the opportunity to provide information regarding potential caregivers and whether individuals identified by the child are listed on the proposed child placement resources form.
+Tex.
+Fam.
+Code § 263.5031(4)(B). - If the child has been placed with a relative or designated caregiver, the court shall inform the individual serving as a placement for the child of the ability to become a licensed foster parent and apply for a Permanent Care Assistance agreement.
+Tex.
+Fam.
+Code § 263.5031(3).

 Additionally, Tex.
 Fam.
 Code § 263.503(c) requires that, in addition to the requirements of Tex.
 Fam.
-Code § 263.5031, at each Permanency Hearing After a Final Order the court shall review DFPS efforts to ensure that the child has regular, ongoing opportunities to engage in ageappropriate normalcy activities as defined by Tex.
+Code § 263.5031, at each Permanency Hearing After a Final Order the court shall review DFPS efforts to ensure that the child has regular, ongoing opportunities to engage in age-appropriate normalcy activities as defined by Tex.
 Fam.
 Code § 264.001; this may include activities not listed in the child's service plan.
 Tex.
 Fam.
 Code § 263.503.